 The Feudal System

-At the very top of the feudal system was the king.
-He presided over the land he ruled, directing and controlling what happened in his kingdom.
-But, in an age before computers and phones, how could the king actually manage a vast kingdom?
-Good question.
-Answer: Nobility and Knights.
+At the top of the feudal system was the king.
+He presided over the land that he ruled, directing and controlling what happened in his kingdom.
+In kingdoms so vast, the kings relied on nobility and knights to help manage their subjects.

 Knights and Vassals

-By far the largest category of people in the middle ages was the serfs.
-The serfs encompassed a majority of the population.
+By far, the largest portion of the population of the people in the Middle Ages were the serfs.
 Some serfs, such as cobblers, bakers, coopers, or blacksmiths, had relative freedom and even owned their own homes or businesses.
-Most, however, lived a very hard life and were almost like slaves.
-They were tied to the land they worked and didn’t own anything.
-They barely made enough to survive and were often hungry.

 Most serfs, however, lived a very hard life that was not that much different than slavery.
 They were tied to the land they worked and were not allowed to own anything.
 Most barely made enough to survive and often suffered of hunger.